-In order to request an anonymous ticket, the client sets the requestanonymous KDC option in an Authentication Exchange (AS) or Ticket Granting Service (TGS) request [RFC4120].
-The client can request an anonymous TGT based on a normal TGT.
-If the client wishes to authenticate the KDC anonymously, it sets the client name as anonymous in the AS exchange and provides a PA\PK\AS\REQ preauthentication data [RFC4556] where both the signerInfos field and the certificates field of the SignedData [RFC3852] of PA\PK\AS\REQ are empty.
-Because the anonymous client does not have an associated asymmetric key pair, the client MUST use the Diffie-Hellman key agreement method by filling in the Diffie-Hellman domain parameters in the clientPublicValue [RFC4556].
+If the client wishes to authenticate the KDC anonymously, it sets the client name as anonymous in the AS exchange and provides a PA\PK\AS\REQ pre-authentication data [RFC4556] where both the signerInfos field and the certificates field of the SignedData [RFC3852] of the PA\PK\AS\REQ are empty.
+Because the anonymous client does not have an associated asymmetric key pair, the client MUST choose the Diffie-Hellman key agreement method by filling in the Diffie-Hellman domain parameters in the clientPublicValue [RFC4556].

-If the ticket in the PA-TGS-REQ [RFC4120] of the TGS request is anonymous, or if the client in the AS request is anonymous, the request-anonymous KDC option MUST be set in the request.
+If the ticket in the PA-TGS-REQ of the TGS request is anonymous, or if the client in the AS request is anonymous, the anonymous KDC option MUST be set in the request.
+Otherwise, the KDC MUST return a KRB-ERROR message with the code KDC\ERR\BADOPTION.

-Upon receiving the AS request with a PA\PK\AS\REQ from the anonymous client, the KDC skips the checks for the client's signature and the client's public key (such as the verification of the binding between the client's public key and the client name), but performs otherwiseapplicable checks, and proceeds as normal according to [RFC4556].
+Upon receiving the AS request with a PA\PK\AS\REQ [RFC4556] from the anonymous client, the KDC processes the request according to Section 3.1.2 of [RFC4120].
+The KDC skips the checks for the client's signature and the client's public key (such as the verification of the binding between the client's public key and the client name), but performs otherwise-applicable checks, and proceeds as normal according to [RFC4556].
 For example, the AS MUST check if the client's Diffie-Hellman domain parameters are acceptable.
 The Diffie-Hellman key agreement method MUST be used and the reply key is derived according to Section 3.2.3.1 of [RFC4556].
-If the clientPublicValue is not present in the request, the KDC MUST return a KRB-ERROR [RFC4120] with the code KDC\ERR\PUBLIC\KEY\ENCRYPTION\NOT\SUPPORTED [RFC4556] and there is no accompanying e-data.
-The client that made the anonymous request can authenticate the KDC based on the KDC's signature in the reply.
-If the KDC does not have an asymmetric key pair, it MAY reply anonymously.
-In which case, both the signerInfos field and the certificates field of the SignedData [RFC3852] of PA\PK\AS\REP in the reply are empty.
-The server name in an anonymous reply contains the name of the TGS.
-Upon receipt of an anonymous KDC reply, the client MUST reject the returned ticket if it can not authenticate the KDC otherwise.
+If the clientPublicValue is not present in the request, the KDC MUST return a KRB-ERROR with the code KDC\ERR\PUBLIC\KEY\ENCRYPTION\NOT\SUPPORTED [RFC4556].
+If all goes well, an anonymous ticket is generated according to Section 3.1.3 of [RFC4120] and a PA\PK\AS\REP [RFC4556] pre-authentication data is included in the KDC reply according to [RFC4556].
+If the KDC does not have an asymmetric key pair, it MAY reply anonymously or reject the authentication attempt.
+If the KDC replies anonymously, both the signerInfos field and the certificates field of the SignedData [RFC3852] of PA\PK\AS\REP in the reply are empty.
+The server name in the anonymous KDC reply contains the name of the TGS.